 Grade Identification and Properties Chart.

-316 is a highly corrosion resistant grade of stainless steel, making it particularly useful in salt water and other harsh environments.
-It is more expensive than 18-8 stainless.
+A highly corrosion resistant grade of stainless steel.
+Ideal in salt water and chlorine environments.
+More expensive than 18-8.

 Steel is the most common fastener material.
 Steel fasteners

 are available plain as well as with various surface treatments

 such as zinc plating, galvanization, and chrome plating.

 Steel fasteners are commonly available in 4 grades: Grade 2, Grade 5, Grade 8, and Alloy Steel.
 Many

 other grades exist but are used far less often.
 Grade